Thomas Hines: Late war

-In October 1864, Hines again went to Cincinnati, after crossing covertly through Indiana, where Union troops had again sought him.
-This time, with the help of friends whose home he hid in, Hines concealed himself in an old closet obscured by mortar and red bricks, where he avoided detection by the Union troops who inspected the house.
+In October 1864, Hines again went to Cincinnati after crossing covertly through Indiana, where U.S. troops sought him again.
+This time, with the help of friends whose home he hid in, Hines concealed himself in an old closet obscured by mortar and red bricks, where he avoided detection by the troops who inspected the house.
 Hines learned there that his beloved Nancy Sproule was in an Ohio convent.
-He decided to "spirit" her from it, and on November 10, 1864, at St. Mary's Catholic Church in Covington, Kentucky, they were married, despite her father's wishes that they wait until the war was over, due to Hines' wartime activities.
+He decided to "spirit" her from it.
+On November 10, 1864, at St. Mary's Catholic Church in Covington, Kentucky, they were married, despite her father's wishes to wait until the war was over due to Hines' wartime activities.
 They spent a week's honeymoon in Kentucky, after which Hines returned to his clandestine activities in Canada.

-Two days after Lincoln's assassination, on April 16, 1865, Hines was in Detroit, Michigan, when he was mistaken for John Wilkes Booth, who was then the subject of a massive manhunt.
+Two days after Lincoln's assassination, on April 16, 1865, Hines was in Detroit, Michigan, when he was mistaken for John Wilkes Booth, who was then the subject of a massive search.
 After finding himself in a fight, Hines jumped several fences and made his way to Detroit's wharf.
 He waited for a ferryboat to empty its passengers and then forced the captain at gunpoint to take him across the Detroit River to Canada.
 On arrival, Hines apologized to the captain and gave him five dollars.
 Hines' exploit led to the mistaken rumor that Booth had escaped into Canada.